Nokia 235 4G

 The Nokia 235 4G is a Nokia-branded Feature phone developed by HMD Global, released in May 2024.
-During its release, Nokia 235 4G was concurrently released alongside Nokia 215 4G (2024) and Nokia 225 4G (2024), with Nokia 210 (2024) being released alongside the three aforementioned phones.
+It was released alongside the Nokia 215 4G (2024) and Nokia 225 4G (2024).
+The Nokia 3210 4G shares identical specifications except for a bespoke body and being fitted with the 2.4 inch screen from the 225 4G.
+These were HMD Global's first feature phones to include a USB-C connector for charging and data transfers.
+Access to Cloud Apps is included, except for variants sold in Europe and China.